MoritzBhl/personal-website/README.md

 3. Start to put your ideas into code, giving your website structure and content.
 Use semantic HTML whenever possible.

-Congratulations! 🎉 You created your first own website!!
+Congratulations! 🎉 You created your first own website!